-A recent study has shown that at least one in six children is affected by ” chalky teeth” Link to chalky teeth
+A recent study has shown that at least one in six children is affected by ” chalky teeth”.

 We have had many parents book in themselves after they have seen the happy treatment of their kids!!
 We have all heard stories of horror dentist visits….we’re happy if you use your kids as guinea pigs before you trust us.
 Those days of fear and pain truly are ancient history at Kawana Dental.

-And when you are beautiful and healthy again, we can keep you there and show you how to AVOID EVER HAVING ANY MORE DECAY (for details go to prevention, diet and fluoride link) and smile comfortably.
+And when you are beautiful and healthy again, we can keep you there and show you how to AVOID EVER HAVING ANY MORE DECAY (click find out more below) and smile comfortably.

-It’s vitally important for you to take good care of your oral health while you are pregnant.
 This is a time when it is very easy for your teeth and gums to go downhill quickly.
 Pregnancy causes hormonal changes that increase your risk of developing gum disease, and you may notice your gums bleed more easily.
 Common things like morning sickness (frequent vomiting) can cause significant damage to your teeth.
-Your oral health can also affect the health of your developing baby.
-It has also been shown that women with gum disease/inflammation take longer to conceive than those who have a healthy mouth, and are at higher risk of having babies with low birth weights.
+Your oral health can affect the health of your developing baby; it has been shown that women with gum disease/inflammation take longer to conceive than those who have a healthy mouth, and are at higher risk of having babies with low birth weights.

 Below are some suggestions for maintaining good oral health, as well as your baby’s health and safety, before, during, and after your pregnancy.